 You provide an ecosystem

-A business ecosystem subscription allows you to use products from one or several areas of life.
+An online subscription for business, particularly within a business ecosystem, allows you to use products from one or several areas of life.

 For example, an Amazon Prime subscription combines fast free shipping, discounts, cashback, access to Prime Video, Amazon Music, Prime Gaming and books in Kindle for $ 12.99 in month.
 The company also has separate subscriptions for music, movies, books and shipping goods.